LKD - #5 Notes on how the linux patch submission works

 If you're familiar with modern software development chances are you are probably used to tools like github, gitlab or bitbucket which offers some of submitting your changes to a peer review to be: tested, commented, approved and merged into some stable branch.
 This way of reviewing changes is a modernized version of the Linux process.
 Linux predates all of the tools which offer this type of revision, Linux changes are actually submitted and reviewed using git patches sent by e-mail.

-All of the changes made in the kernel are actually kept public in the lore, so you can actually see what a code submission looks like, for example one patch example is this one:
+All of the changes made in the kernel are actually kept public in the lore, so you can actually see what a code submission looks like, one patch example is this one:

 Use guard() and scoped_guard() for handling mutex and spin locks instead of